Bharat2310/sih-2026/README.md

 ## 1. Project Information

-- **Project Title:** Adaptive Sonar — Software-Defined Chirp Transmitter for AUVs
+- **Project Title:** Adaptive Software-Defined Sonar Transmitter for AUVs
-- **PS ID:** _(fill in your actual SIH Problem Statement ID)_
+- **PS ID:** 26058
-- **PS Title:** _(fill in your actual PS title, e.g. "Adaptive sonar system for underwater vehicles operating across varying water conditions")_
+- **PS Title:** Development of a Low-Power, Real-Time Adaptive Software-Defined Sonar Transmitter Payload for Autonomous Underwater Vehicles (AUVs)
 - **Category:** Hardware
-- **Theme:** Robotics and Drones / Defence
+- **Theme:** Robotics and Drones

 ## 2. Problem Statement

 Fixed-frequency sonar transmitters used in Autonomous Underwater Vehicles (AUVs) perform poorly when water conditions change.
-High turbidity, varying depth, and temperature gradients all affect how sound propagates underwater, causing loss of resolution, weak returns, or complete signal degradation.
-A sonar system tuned for clear, shallow water fails in turbid or deep-water conditions, and vice versa — there is no single fixed frequency/pulse configuration that works well everywhere.
+High turbidity, varying depth and temperature gradients all affect how sound propagates underwater, causing loss of resolution, weak returns, or complete signal degradation.
+A sonar system tuned for clear, shallow water fails in turbid or deep-water conditions, and vice versa,  there is no single fixed frequency/pulse configuration that works well everywhere.

 ## 3. Proposed Solution

 We propose a **Software-Defined Sonar (SDS)** transmitter that adapts its waveform in real time based on sensed water conditions, instead of using a single fixed frequency.

-The system continuously reads turbidity, depth, and temperature via ADC channels (mapped from potentiometer inputs at the current prototype stage) and uses this data to dynamically select:
+The system continuously reads **turbidity**, **depth**, and **temperature** via ADC channels (mapped from potentiometer inputs at the current prototype stage) and uses this data to dynamically determine the most suitable suitable transmission configuration and parameters.

+**ADAPTIVE WAVEFORM AND PARAMETER SELECTION**
 - **Center frequency** (500 kHz / 250 kHz / 100 kHz) based on turbidity band — turbidity limits the base frequency band to prevent signal scattering
 - **Pulse width (T_pulse)** (1 ms / 10 ms / 50 ms) based on depth band — depth dictates total pulse duration for deeper energy penetration
-- **Modulation type** — automatically decided by the Mod_Select Decision Block, not manually selected: heavy silt (turbidity_voltage > 2.4V) forces Barker-13 phase-coded pulse (Mode 2, overrides all other conditions); deep water (depth_m > 30) forces Geometric Sweep (Mode 1); standard conditions default to LFM Chirp (Mode 0)
+- **Modulation type** — automatically decided by the Mod_Select Decision Block, not manually selected:
+1. heavy silt (turbidity_voltage > 2.4V) forces Barker-13 phase-coded pulse (Mode 2, overrides all other conditions)
+2. deep water (depth_m > 30) forces Geometric Sweep (Mode 1)
+3. standard conditions default to LFM Chirp (Mode 0)
 - **Sound velocity correction** using the Mackenzie (1981) formula, recalculated continuously from real-time temperature and fed directly into bandwidth correction every cycle
-- A constant **2 cm range resolution (dR_target)** is maintained across all frequency bands via bandwidth compensation, so even at the worst case of 100 kHz no manual reconfiguration is needed
+- Bandwidth — dynamically compensated to maintain a target 2 cm range resolution (dR_target) across the operating frequency bands, eliminating the need for manual reconfiguration even at the 100 kHz operating point.

-The design uses a time-shared TX/LISTEN cycle (based on Zhou et al.'s SDS architecture) so the same transducer path handles transmit and receive without conflict.
-Windowing is switched automatically depending on the modulation mode (Blackman for chirp/sweep, rectangular/light Tukey for phase-coded pulses) to control sidelobes correctly for each waveform type.

-The full transmit-side signal chain (Team A) is validated in Simulink before being ported to embedded C for real-time execution on an ESP32, minimizing the risk of hardware damage during development and keeping debugging tractable.
-On the firmware side, the CPU synthesizes a 100-sample waveform array during the 5 ms TX window, arms a DMA transfer paced by a hardware timer to simulate a 200 kHz Zero-Order Hold, and immediately drops into Light Sleep — waking only briefly on a DMA-completion interrupt to shut the DAC down before sleeping through the remaining LISTEN window.
-The resulting analog signal is then routed and conditioned by Team B's analog front end (MUX → filter → amplifier → LC match → transducer).
+**DIGITAL WAVEFORM GENERATION AND LOW POWER TRANSMISSION** The selected waveform is synthesized digitally by the ESP32.
+During the 5 ms TX window, the CPU computes a 100-sample waveform array corresponding to the required modulation, frequency, bandwidth and pulse duration.
+The waveform then passes through mode-dependent digital windowing:
+1. Blackman window for LFM chirps and geometric sweeps to control sidelobes and reduce spectral leakage
+2. Rectangular/light Tukey window for Barker-13 phase-coded pulses, where preserving the individual phase-coded chips is important.
+Once the waveform is prepared, the ESP32 arms a hardware timer and DMA transfer.
+The DMA autonomously transfers the 100 samples from RAM to the DAC at a 200 kHz sample rate, corresponding to a 5 μs Zero-Order Hold (ZOH) interval.
+This allows the CPU to immediately enter Light Sleep instead of continuously driving the DAC in software.
+When the DMA transfer finishes, a hardware interrupt wakes the CPU briefly.
+The CPU shuts down the DAC to prevent unnecessary static power consumption and then returns to sleep during the remaining LISTEN period.
+This creates a time-shared TX/LISTEN cycle, allowing the same transducer path to be used for transmission and reception without simultaneous TX/RX conflict.

+**ANALOG SIGNAL CONDITIONING AND POWER DELIVERY** After digital synthesis and DAC conversion, the waveform becomes a low-voltage (~3.3 V) analog signal.
+This signal is then processed by analog front end to clean, amplify, and efficiently couple it to the piezoelectric sonar transducer.
+Analog chain:
+1. Signal Routing — CD4051 Analog MUX
+The CD4051 MUX routes the waveform to one of three dedicated Clear, Murky, or Muddy filter paths based on the environmental condition provided by the ESP32.
+2. Signal Conditioning — LT1058 Filter
+The selected path uses an LT1058 Sallen-Key 2nd-order Butterworth low-pass filter with a condition-specific cutoff frequency.
+It removes unwanted high-frequency switching noise and harmonics, producing a cleaner ~3.3 V waveform.
+3. Power Amplification — LM318M + Class-AB Stage
+The filtered signal is amplified using an LM318M driver with a 7.2× feedback gain, followed by a Class-AB BD139/BD140 push-pull stage powered from 18 V rails.
+This provides the high-voltage, high-current drive required by the transducer, targeting approximately 24 Vpp output.
+4. Impedance Matching — LC Network
+Since the piezoelectric transducer behaves predominantly as a capacitive load, the LC network uses an inductive component to compensate for its capacitive reactance, improve electrical resonance, and enable more efficient power transfer.
+5. Acoustic Transmission — Piezoelectric Transducer
+The matched high-voltage waveform is applied to the piezoelectric transducer, which converts the electrical excitation into mechanical vibration and generates the acoustic sonar pulse in water.

 ## 4. Key Features